WeebDataHoarder/JavascriptSubtitlesOctopus/README.md

 SubtitlesOctopus displays subtitles in .ass format and easily integrates with HTML5 videos.
-It supports all SSA/ASS features and fully compatible with [libass](https://github.com/libass/libass).
+It supports all SSA/ASS features supported by [libass](https://github.com/libass/libass).

 ## Features